MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xc9--driver-verifier-iomanager-violation.md

 <tr class="odd">
 <td align="left"><p>0x228</p></td>
 <td align="left"><p>Non-fatal error</p></td>
 <td align="left"><p>A driver's completion routine has not marked the IRP pending if the <strong>PendingReturned</strong> field was set in the IRP passed to it.
-This may cause Windows to hang, especially if an error is returned by the stack.
-(Routine and IRP specified.)</p>
+This may cause Windows to hang, especially if an error is returned by the stack. </p>
 <p>Param 2 - The address in the driver's code where the error was detected.</p>
 <p>Param 3 - IRP address.</p>
 </td>